A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Charged Higgs production

 \section{Charged Higgs production}

 In the EWBG parameter region of Eq.\eqref{eq:paras}, the partonic process at LHC

-probes $\rho_{tc}$ in $H^+$-production and $c_\gamma$ in $H^+ \to W^+ h$ decay.
+probes $\rho_{tc}$ in $H^+$-production and $c_\gamma$ in the decay $H^+ \to W^+ h$.
 The production benefits from the relatively large charm density in the proton, as well as the combination~\cite{Ghosh:2019exx} with the CKM matrix element $V_{tb}$ following Eq.\eqref{eq:eff}.
-For a clean analysis, we assume that all three $W$-bosons decay to either electrons or muons.
-Strictly speaking, the same process can also be induced by $\rho_{ct}$, but this coupling is expected to be much smaller~\cite{Altunkaynak:2015twa} by flavor constraints.
 The leading-order Feynman diagrams are presented in Fig.~\ref{fig:feyn}.
 While we will require a tagged $b$-jet, the $b$-inclusive production process could also be defined as $c\bar b \to H^+$~\cite{Plehn:2002vy,Boos:2003yi}.
+For a clean analysis, we assume that all three $W$-bosons decay to either electrons or muons.
+The same process is induced by $\rho_{ct}$, but this coupling is constrained to be much smaller~\cite{Altunkaynak:2015twa} by flavor constraints.

 The $H^+ W^- h$ coupling, modulated by $c_\gamma$, arises from~\cite{Djouadi:2005gi,Branco:2011iw}

 where $g_2$ is the $SU(2)$ gauge coupling.
 To estimate the reach of our charged Higgs signal, we choose two allowed benchmark points,